Free Walking Tour Berlin

 Opening Hours

 The church is open to visitors from Tuesday to Sunday, between 10:00 am and 6:00 pm.
-During these hours, you can explore the interior of the church, admire the breathtaking architecture, and soak in the tranquil ambiance.
+These are the hours you can get into the interior of the church, take a look at the wonderful architecture and explore a sense of peace and serenity.

 Guided Tours